keptn/keptn.github.io/content/docs/0.1.0/usecases/runbook-automation-and-self-healing/index.md

     Please also note that a remediation action has been attached to this configuration change.
 This means, if Dynatrace detects a problem with this service that is related to this configuration change, this remediation action could be called to remediate the problem.

-1. Looking at the loadgeneration output in your console, you will notice that about 1/3 of the requests will produce an error.
+1. Looking at the load generation output in your console, you will notice that about 1/3 of the requests will produce an error.

     ```console
     ...